tdda/tdda/README.md

     >>> import tdda.constraints
     >>> help(tdda.constraints)

-For more details from a source checkout or distribution, see the `README.md` file in the `constraints` subdirectory.
+For more details from a source distribution or checkout, see the `README.md` file and examples in the `constraints` subdirectory.

 *Resources*
 -----------